This Is What It's Like Being Addicted to Laxatives

 There’s also the problem of tolerance that comes into play, too.
 The chronic laxative abuser risks damaging the natural cycle of their colon to the point where they cannot defecate without a large dosage of laxatives.
 Jordan, aged 25, believes laxative abuse has had a hugely adverse effect on her health.
 “I have a lot of problems with my digestive system and have to take medication to allow me to use the toilet,” she says.
 “This is something from which I’ll likely never recover.”

-The dehydration that comes with abusing laxatives can also really fuck over your organs – the loss of vital minerals such as potassium puts a huge strain on your heart, nerves and colon.
-Sometimes this results in hospitalisation.
+The dehydration that comes with abusing laxatives can also really fuck over your organs—the loss of vital minerals such as potassium puts a huge strain on your heart, nerves, and colon.
+Sometimes this results in hospitalization.
 “Due to my laxative abuse,” one girl told BBC’s Watchdog, “I stripped the inside of my stomach lining.
 I was sent to A&E numerous times with stomach spasms and bad cramps.”
 Now, her bowels have become lazy.
 As with dependence on any drug, your body sort of forgets how to function without it.

 Lindsay, aged 20, abused laxatives for seven years.
 She recently saw that Boots now sell the pills at 100 per packet.
 “Honestly, it just makes it easier,” she says, explaining that supermarket cashiers are blind to the problem.
 “Nobody ever questioned or challenged me when I bought a number of packets,” says Rebecca.
 From my perspective, Boots selling laxatives by the hundred raises alarm bells.
 It makes it far easier for those with eating disorders to endanger themselves.